Veterans Fire Corps, Crew Member

 Location: Based out of Durango, CO

-Salary: $500 / week living stipend, and an AmeriCorps Education Award upon successful completion of the program.
+Salary: $600 weekly ($400/week living stipend + $200/week housing stipend) And an AmeriCorps Education Award upon successful completion of the program.
 The education award may be used to pay educational expenses at eligible post-secondary institutions, including many technical schools and G.I.
 Bill approved programs, or to repay qualified students loans.

 The Southwest Conservation Corps' Veterans Fire Corps program provides training and on-the-job experience for post

 9-11 era veterans interested in entering careers and gaining experience in natural resource management.
 The program engages participants in a cohort environment in which a team of recent era veterans works together to train and complete natural resource management projects, specifically related to fire fuels management and fuels reduction.
 Project work and schedules will vary depending on region and season.
 Projects require members to camp and live on project locations for up 8 days at a time, followed by 6 days off, or possibly a 4/3 schedule.

 Trainings will focus on gaining conservation and forestry skills, specifically the use of hand tools and the operation of chainsaws.
 Members will go to Colorado Fire Camp to earn S130- Firefighter Training, S190- Intro to Wildland Fire Behavior, S212- Wildland Fire Chainsaws, IS100b- Intro to Incident Command System, and IS700a-National Incident Management System, as well as First Aid/CPR.
 Additionally, the program aims to provide background knowledge and introductory training in Wildland firefighting.
 The program assists veterans in their transition to civilian careers by providing contact with potential future employers and trainings in applying for federal land management jobs.